English Overview 2023

 Writing Graduated Response Pyramid

-The pupils have come back to school after their 2023 Summer Holidays ready and raring to go, and have worked so hard on producing some great writing.
-Here are some fantastic examples of pupils' writing from KS1 and KS2 so far this term.
-Aren't they excellent?
+The pupils have come back to school after their 2024 Summer Holidays ready and raring to go, and have worked so hard on producing some great writing.
+Over summer, pupils were tasked with writing a story- about anything they like!
+Here are some fantastic examples of pupils' writing from year 3 and 4.
+Don't they look excellent?
 We are so lucky to have such amazing writers at St Clare's!!

 World Book Day 2024